powderedd/WineTadah_Mac/README.md

 - `./tadah-helper.sh` for Tadah
 - `./itteblox-helper.sh` for Itteblox
 5. Once installed, play a game and it should work!

+If you want to uninstall a revival, run the script with the parameter "uninstall".
+E.g, `./tadah-helper.sh uninstall`.

 # Troubleshooting
 If the game crashes/doesn't launch, try to